michelin/API-360/README.md

 ![API 360](img/Banner.png)

-API 360° Fresco is a creative, educative workshop concept which aims to build and test the API awareness.
+API 360° is a creative, educative workshop concept which aims to build and test the API awareness.
 Targeting technical and non-technical profiles, it can help understanding API concepts and erasing fake-beliefs around APIs.
 API 360° enables to highligh the links between these API concepts.

 This workshop is collaborative & entertaining.